tomsplace/concepts/README.md

-# eegr-concepts
+# concepts

-A landing zone for notes, thoughts, work in progress on the open-source EEG research (eegr) framework
+A landing zone for notes, thoughts, work in progress on the open-source EEG research

 Topics vary ... principles, practices, progress, obstacles, and next steps.